Listed below are a number of the policies / regulations by which the council operates:

 LMPC Environmental Policy : Long Melford Parish Council is committed to the creation of a sustainable community, balancing and integrating economic, social and environmental components.
 Developing a more sustainable community will benefit present-day residents and businesses, as well as future generations.

-LMPC Unreasonable or Vexatious Behaviour Policy : Long Melford Parish Council does not tolerate bullying, harassment or intimidation, in any form, of any of its employees or Councillors.
-A small percentage of people may interact with it in a way that is obsessive, harassing, bullying.
-This policy details how the Council can respond to this behaviour.
+LMPC Unreasonable or Vexatious Behaviour Policy : Long Melford Parish Council does not tolerate bullying, harassment or intimidation, in any form, of any of its employees, contractors, or Councillors.
+Unfortunately, a small number of people may interact with it in a way that is obsessive, harassing, or bullying.
+This policy details how the Council will respond to this behaviour.